How to Building an Internal Stud Wall

 Use vertical studs to connect the ceiling and the floor plates, then fit the noggins – the horizontal support – by cutting timber lengths to size between the vertical lengths.

-Fitting pipes and cables
+Fitting pipes and cables in a stud wall

 Once the timber structure is up, make it suitable for either plumbing or electrics, or both, depending on the needs of the room.
 For pipes, mark the timber studs use a chisel and mallet to carve out access points.
 For cables, you just need to drill holes in the wood for them to slot through.
 If you’re making space for both pipes and cables, make sure they won’t be going in the same hole and are completely separate from each other.